ELKAMINA/42_irc/README.md

 1. Socket operations are synchronous

-2. Difference between socket and TCP/IP ?
+2. Difference between socket and TCP/IP ? {Check Global glossary on `Socket`}

 **TCP/IP** is the most common protocol stack used in the internet.
 It specifies how data should be addressed, transmitted, routed and received at the destination.
 It has 4 Layers: Application layer, Transport layer, Internet layer and Link layer.